DinoHub-SubT/dsta_deploy/docs/catkin-ugv.md

 ### 1. Access Docker Container (optional)

         # ssh into the remote Azure VM (if not already logged in).Change `azure.ugv1` to the correct VM name
         # -- if you are not using Azure, you may skip this step.
         ssh azure.ugv1

         # enter the docker shell container on your local laptop host or Azure VM host
         # -- if you are not using Docker, you may skip this step.
-        docker-join.bash --name sim-shell
+        docker-join.bash --name ugv-sim-shell

         # its okay to ignore the following error if you have not yet built the workspace:
         # -> 'bash: /home/developer/deploy_ws/devel/...: No such file or directory'